extralsc/woocommerce-simpleCheckout/readme.txt

 * Fixed: Removed background color from `fieldset` elements on payment method fields section.
 * Fixed: Billing address form not displaying when the shipping country was not yet selected on single-step layout mode.
 * Fixed: Certain SVG logo images not being displayed on the checkout header.
-* Fixed: Fatal error when activating Fluid Checkout on older versions of PHP.
+* Fixed: Fatal error when activating simple checkout on older versions of PHP.

 = 1.4.1 - 2021-12-03 =
 * Added: Translation to German.
 Thanks to @reilix.